DavidWells/davidwells.io-v1/content/blog/2019-05-09-netlify-year-one.md

 ## 🚀 AWS CloudFormation + Netlify

-In preparation for AWS re:invent, I built a CloudFormation Custom resource to allow AWS users to easily deploy Netlify sites as part their existing stacks.
+In preparation for AWS re:invent, I built a CloudFormation Custom resource to allow AWS users to easily deploy Netlify sites as part of their existing stacks.

 This custom resource works with the [serverless framework](https://serverless.com), [SAM](https://aws.amazon.com/serverless/sam/) and vanilla AWS CloudFormation.